bxparks/AceTime/CLOCK_GUIDE.md

 Those familiar with the `time.h` functions in the C-library may be wondering why we can't just use the `time()` function.
 On the AVR platform, the value of the `time()` function does not auto-increment.
+It must be incremented from an *external* process (e.g. in an Interrupt Service Routine, ISR) which must call the `system_tick()` function exactly once a second.
 On the SAMD21 and Teensy platforms, the `time.h` header file does not exist.
 These substantial differences among different Arduino platforms made it worthwhile to create the `SystemClock` class that could be used across all Arduino platforms.

-The class hierarchy diagram for these various classes looks like this, where the upward arrow means "is-subclass-of", the side-ways arrow means "depends on", and the diamond-line means "is-aggregation-of":
+The class hierarchy diagram for these various classes looks like the following.
+The upward arrow means "is-subclass-of", the side-ways arrow means "depends on", and the diamond-line means "is-aggregation-of":

 ```
      (0..2)